chrisroge/chat-gpt-code-comment-challenge/README.md

   return cidrArray2.every(cidr2 => cidrArray1.some(cidr1 => isSubnetIncluded(cidr1, cidr2)));
 }
 </code></pre></div>
-Now the code is commented, providing a better understanding of its components and their purposes.
+Now the code is commented, providing a better understanding of its components and their purposes